Vapor Recovery Charcoal Canister

 However.

 Within a day or two I was noticing that the Jeep would no longer idle, stumbled on acceleration, and was just generally running a bit rough when compared to before this whole adventure began.
-After much more research on the Jeep Forum site, along with reading about
+After much more research on the Jeep Forum site, along with reading about someone else's experience with their canister on their Wagoneer, I decided to look again at mine to see if this was the cause of the problems.

 My suspicions were two-fold: 1) that a vacuum diaphragm in the canister had failed - leading to an ongoing vacuum leak causing the symptoms I was seeing; and 2) the possibility that some of the charcoal from the canister may have somehow found its way into the carb itself - perhaps clogging the idle jet.

-"All YF carburetors have an external fuel bowl pressure vent.
+First order of business was to look again at how the entire thing was set up, how it functions, etc. I read what little there is about the canister in my 1976 Factory Service Manual: "All YF carburetors have an external fuel bowl pressure vent.
 Excess bowl pressure is vented from the carburetor to the fuel vapor storage canister.
 An aluminum wafer, located inside the air horn, is normally seated.
 When pressure within the fuel bowl becomes excessive, the wafer unseats and pressure is vented through a passage in the air horn.
 A hose connected to the air horn vent passage sends the excess pressure and fuel vapor to the fuel vapor storage canister."

 Additionally, the FSM states that: